al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 +--{.aside-inner}
 The obvious question is why would we want to do this?
 What does Javascript bring to the table?

-Well, for one Javascript lets us make targeted change to parts of a webpage rather than doing a full page reload, creating a user-experience that just isn't possible otherwise.
+Well, for one Javascript lets us make targeted changes to parts of a webpage rather than doing a full page reload, creating a user-experience that just isn't possible otherwise.
 We can even apply different types of visual effects when doing so.

 Another good reason to use Javascript is speed.
 Sometimes it's just not necessary to go through the whole process of sending a request over the Internet, having a server generate a response and send it back, and updating your page.
 If something can be done wholly on the client-side, without contacting the server, the user will have a snappier experience and our servers won't be bogged down processing unnecessary requests.